bebuch/webservice/README.md

 ### WebSocket: broken pipe after timeout

 If a user defined handler like on_text or on_binary takes to long time, the activity timer expires and closes the session with a timeout.
+The session can not pong while a handler is running.